-Methods and results: This was a retrospective review of all cases of coronary IVL (n=54) undertaken in the Royal Victoria Hospital, Belfast, between September 2018 and March 2019.
-The indication for PCI was chronic stable angina in 46.1% (n=26), non-ST-elevation acute coronary syndrome (NSTEACS) in 33.3% (n=18) and ST-elevation myocardial infarction (STEMI) in 18.5% (n=10) of patients.
-The incidence of coronary IVL-provoked ventricular capture was 77.8% (n=42).
-Multivariable logistic regression analysis identified heart rate as the only independent predictor of an increased risk of IVL-induced ventricular capture.
-Patients with a heart rate <65 bpm prior to IVL were sixteen-fold more likely (OR 16.3 [2.4-110.8], p=0.004) to experience events compared to patients with a heart rate \geq 65 bpm.
-"Shocktopic" beat morphology was largely uniform in each patient and appeared dependent on the target lesion location, in keeping with mechano-electric coupling through activation of local stretch-activated cardiomyocyte channels.
-No adverse clinical events occurred as a result of coronary IVL-induced capture.
+This was a retrospective review of all cases of coronary IVL (n=54) undertaken in the Royal Victoria chronic stable angina in 46.1% (n=26), non-ST elevation acute coronary syndrome (NSTEACS) in incidence of coronary IVL provoked ventricular capture was 77.8% (n=42).
+Multivariable logistic regression analysis identified heart rate as the only independent predictor of an increased risk of IVL induced ventricular capture.
+Patients with a heart rate < 65 bpm prior to IVL were sixteen-fold more likely (OR 16.3 [2.4-110.8], p=0.004) likely to experience events compared to patients with a heart ≥

+Hospital, Belfast between 12th September 2018 and 1st March 2019.
+The indication for PCI was target lesion location, in keeping with mechano-electric coupling through activation of local stretchactivated cardiomyocyte channels.
+No adverse clinical events occurred as a result of coronary IVL induced capture.